 To change the Last Month in Financial Year click on the drop down and select the desired month.
 Click Save Changes.

 The Consolidation Rate is used for multiple organisation consolidations.
 It allows you to consolidate organisation files with different currencies and can also be used to consolidate companies with differing levels of ownership.
+This feature is available for Calxa Premier users.
 Please see the help note Consolidate Multiple Organisations for more details.

 To update the organisation consolidation rate type the rate directly in the field or select a rate using the up and down arrows.
 Click Save Changes.